 College Park Criminal Lawyer

 Home to the Archives II facility of the U.S. National Archives and the main campus of the University of Maryland, College Parkis a city primarily made up of young residents and government employees.
 While the demographics reveal a highly educated and wealthy population, crime is still a significant problem in the area.
 In addition to the typical traffic offenses (like DUIs in College Park) and property crimes common in college towns, College Park also experiences a high number of violent crimes when compared to the national average.
 College Park residents charged with a crime will need an experienced College Park criminal lawyer to navigate the Prince George’s County legal system, which handles most criminal cases in the city.

 Federal crimes are also common in the College Park area, simply due to the area’s close proximity to the U.S. capital.
 This proximity also leads to a large number of FBI agents operating in the area.
 If you are charged with a federal crime in College Park, a qualified defense lawyer is vital; the resulting sentence for a felony conviction can be serious, including fines up to $100,000 and prison sentences exceeding 20 years, depending on the severity of the crime.
-A College Park criminal defense attorney can help you confidently prepare your case against the state for the best possible outcome.
+A College Park criminal defense attorney can help you confidently prepare your case against the government for the best possible outcome.

 - Crime Rates in College Park